-Peppermint plant is a delightful perennial to grow.
+Peppermint plant (mentha x piperita) is a delightful perennial to grow.
 It can be grown as a ground cover, planted in an herb garden, or put in a container to spill over the edges.

 All mints are hardy, easy to grow, and have wonderful fragrance.
 You’ll soon be putting fresh peppermint leaves in iced tea or enjoying its health benefits for calming indigestion and easing headaches.

-Here’s exactly how to grow peppermint plant and tips for keeping it from “taking over” your garden.
+Here’s exactly how to grow peppermint plant and tips for keeping the peppermint plant from “taking over” your garden.

 - All About Peppermint

 - Caring for Peppermint Plant

 All About Peppermint

 Mint is easily recognizable by its square stem and highly fragrant leaves.
 There are about 20 different species of mint and many more cultivars.

 Peppermint is actually a cross between two different species of mint: watermint (Mentha aquatica) and spearmint (Mentha spicata).
 It has characteristics of both parent plants, but has darker, larger, and more potent leaves than spearmint.